The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Entropy flow and the generalized second law

 \subsection{Entropy balance and first-law structure}

 Let $S_b=\pi X_b/G_4$ and $S_c=\pi X_c/G_4$ denote the Wald entropies of the black-hole and cosmological horizons ($X=r^2$).
 At fixed $\Lambda$, the static SdS family obeys the parametric identity

-where the minus sign reflects the opposite Killing orientation of the cosmological horizon.
-This ``first law'' describes variations among nearby static configurations and should not be interpreted as a dynamical evolution equation.
+where the minus sign reflects the opposite Killing orientation of the cosmological horizon.\footnote{ Some authors define the Wald entropy as $S=2\pi X$, which leads to a first law of the form $\delta M = 2 T\,\delta S$, whereas in the spherical-reduction normalization used here $S = X/(4G_2)$ (equivalently $S=\pi r^2/G_4$) reproduces the standard 4D area law and yields the normalization used in Eq.~\eqref{eq:firstlaw}.
+Similarly, the temperatures $T_h=\kappa_h/2\pi$ are the Killing temperatures that enter the geometric first law, while local static observers measure Tolman-redshifted values $T_{\rm loc}=T_h/\sqrt{f(r)}$.
+This distinction does not affect the mass-loss law, which depends only on the conserved Killing flux $\mathcal J$.} This ``first law'' describes variations among nearby static configurations and should not be interpreted as a dynamical evolution equation.
 The time-dependent semiclassical evolution is governed instead by the conserved energy flux.